805karansaini/youtube_playlist_analyser/readme.md

 # YouTube Playlist Analyzer

-A web application that analyzes YouTube playlists to provide insights about video counts, durations, and playback speed calculations.
+YouTube Playlist Analyzer is a web application designed to help you gain insights into your YouTube playlists.
+With this tool, you can analyze playlists to determine the number of videos, total duration, and playback speed adjustments, all presented with **interactive charts** to help you visualize the data effectively.

+Explore it live here: [YouTube Playlist Analyzer](https://ytanalyser.up.railway.app/)

 ## Features